On evaluation of joint risk for non-negative multivariate risks under dependence uncertainty: Introduction

-Second, there have been some vector-valued risk measures for portfolios available in the literature, as previously reviewed.
-These vector-valued risk measures were constructed, and then their properties were investigated by researchers.
-Therefore, from the theoretical point of view, a natural and interesting question arises: beyond these vector-valued risk measures, is there any possible somewhat general approach to study vector-valued risk measures for portfolios?
-If the answer is yes, could one also make a sensible financial interpretation for the quantities of the resulting vector-valued risk measures?
-Such considerations are another motivation of this paper.
-Precisely, we also aim to look for a somewhat general approach to study vector-valued risk measures for portfolios with sensible financial interpretation.
-In summary, we believe and argue that both an axiomatic framework of measuring the joint risk of portfolios and a somewhat general approach to vector-valued risk measures for portfolios are worth studying.

-This paper is devoted to positively address aforementioned two concerns.
-In the present paper, from the liquidity shortfall aspect, we propose a novel axiomatic framework to measure the joint risk of portfolios.
-From the perspective of the holder of the portfolios, we construct a distortion-type risk measure to measure the joint risk of portfolios, which we referred to as multivariate distortion joint risk measure.
-After its fundamental properties have been studied, we axiomatically characterize it by proposing a novel set of axioms.
-The values of a multivariate distortion joint risk measure represent the holder's liquidity shortfall caused by the joint risk of portfolios.
-Furthermore, based on the representations for multivariate distortion joint risk measures, we also propose a new class of vector-valued risk measures for portfolios with sensible financial interpretation, which we refer to as vector-valued multivariate distortion joint risk measures.
-Their fundamental properties are also investigated.
-Moreover, as an example, we construct a vector-valued risk measure for portfolios, named vector-valued mixture of copula-based VaR-CVaR.
-Comparisons with some vector-valued risk measures known in the literature are made, as well as with alternative financial interpretation.
-This paper mainly gives some theoretical results, helping one to have an insight look at the measurement of joint risk of portfolios.
+In this paper, we focus on the scalar and vector-valued joint risk measures for non-negative random vectors (i.e. for multiple insurance risks) under model uncertainty (i.e. under inter-dependence uncertainty).
+Motivated by both the theory of expected utility and the Cobb-Dauglas utility function, we establish a joint risk measure to evaluate the \textit{joint risk} of non-negative random vectors, which we refer to as a (scalar) distortion joint risk measure.
+After having studied its fundamental properties, we provide an axiomatic characterization of it by proposing a set of new axioms.
+The most novel axiom is the component-wise positive homogeneity, see Axiom (A1) below.
+Then, based on the resulting distortion joint risk measures, we also propose a new class of vector-valued distortion joint risk measures for non-negative random vectors.
+Finally, we make comparisons with some known vector-valued multivariate risk measures, such as vector-valued multivariate lower-orthant VaR and upper-orthant CTE, vector-valued multivariate TCE and vector-valued multivariate tail distortion risk measures.
+It turns out that those vector-valued multivariate risk measures have forms of vector-valued distortion joint risk measures, respectively.
+This paper mainly gives some theoretical results about the evaluation of joint risk under dependence uncertainty, and it is expected to be helpful for measuring joint risk.